tardis-sn/tardis/docs/installation.rst

 TARDIS is using astropy's excellent installation helpers and thus uses similar instructions to astropy.

+If you are interested in doing some development for TARDIS please read :doc:`workflow/development_workflow`.

+Once you are done you can run the simple example listed in :doc:`running`.

 Installing TARDIS with Anaconda (recommended)
 =============================================